nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## BioMart Ensembl Databases

 Step 3: After sellecting a particular mart, use it to access all its corresponding BioMart Ensembl databases.
+All of the available datasets can be accessed as a list and saved to file.

 ```Python
 def database_finder(mart_name, file_name_2):